PDC-support/pdc-intro/PITCHME.md

 # Exercise 1: Run a DFT simulation with ABINIT

 Perform a calculation on two Dardel CPU compute nodes with the ABINIT package for modeling of condensed matter.
-The example calculation is a DFT simulatio of the properties of the material SrVO3.
+The example calculation is a DFT simulation of the properties of the material SrVO3.

 Exercise instructions: See [Submit a batch job to the queue](https://www.pdc.kth.se/support/documents/basics/quickstart.html#submit-a-batch-job-to-the-queue) and scroll down to the heading *Example 2: Submit a batch job to queue for a center installed software*